aymanzah/CEBD1160_Project/README.md

 The RMSE for Gardient Boosting Regressor:
 - 3.06 based on all features

-This shows that price prediction using Linear Regression based on all features was better than when trying with only LSTAT and RM.
+This showed that price prediction using Linear Regression based on all features was better than when trying with only LSTAT and RM.
 On the other hand it turned out to be that using Gardient Boosting Regressor for this dataset gave a better performance.

 ### Discussion

-The analysis and the methods used above on Boston Housing Dataset were very useful for learning.
-However I believe it does not strictly mean that it provided the best resolution to our question.
-Digging a bit deeper in machine learning might reveal even better and more efficient methods one of them could be polynomial regression.
+The analysis and the methods used above on Boston Housing Dataset were very useful.
+However I believe it does not strictly mean that it provided the best available solution to the main question.
+Digging a bit deeper in machine learning might reveal even better and more efficient methods one of them for the next step could be learning and trying polynomial regression.

 ### References
 All of the reference links can be found within the document.